Phimos/Paddle-Colorization/README.md

 - [PyTorch](https://github.com/richzhang/colorization)

 ## Usage
+This is the training branch for Colorful Image Colorization, please check main branch for inference.

+Only support training ECCV16 currently
 ### Download PaddlePaddle Weight

 Download weight from [Google Drive](https://drive.google.com/drive/folders/1hRUbrlUkO5zXzi_6h2ntA6zR_1Uw2xUq?usp=sharing), and place it under `modle/pretrain/`.

-Or you can place it anywhere you want and change the weight path in `colorizers/eccv16.py` and `colorizers/siggraph17.py`.
+Or you can place it anywhere you want and change the weight path in `colorizers/eccv16.py`

 ### Run